West Amwell Township

 Along the trail for perhaps a third of a mile near its southern end there are clear signs of past quarrying.
 Depressions in the ground, some subtle and some more dramatic, are now fringed with ferns, but the discerning eye will spot squared-off stones showing marks of drills, evenly spaced to create a straight cleavage line.
 James and Mary Gage, experts in the history of northeastern quarrying (see Stone Structures) report that these depressions are remnants of a 19th-century commercial quarrying operation to remove blocks of diabase as “dimensional stone”—high quality material for buildings, bridges, and other construction—using a method known as “plug and feather,” which originated in the early part of that century.
 Blocks now visible along the path are likely “trim pieces”—pieces with curved edges and often weathered surfaces that had to be removed to get at higher-quality stone that could be cut in fully regular blocks.
 The stone was most likely removed along Rock Road and down to Quarry Street, although the Brunswick Pike (Route 518), built in 1820-22, may also have served as a transport route.

 The visible remnants of the old Rock Road were part of the main route between Lambertville and Hopewell until the construction of the Brunswick Pike in the 1820s.
-Farming and other operations continued along this road into the 20th century.
-A detailed 1873 Beers Atlas map shows buildings along Rock Road, most of which can still be seen as stone foundations, and identified by their owners: E. Titus and J. Phillips.
-The Phillips property, according to old deeds, is purported to have been a grant from King George II of England in 1750, and included a farming operation, a sawmill, and ice harvesting from a lakebed down by the current-day reservoir and its inflow.
+Farming and other operations continued along this road into the 20thcentury.
+A detailed 1873 Beers Atlas map shows buildings along Rock Road, most of which can still be seen as stone foundations, identified on that map by their owners: E. Titus and J. Phillips.
+The Phillips property, according to old deeds, is purported to have been a grant from King George II of England in 1750.
+The property was used for operation of a farm and a sawmill, and ice harvesting from a lakebed down by the current-day reservoir and its inflow.
 The massive stone wall flanking Rock Road has been dated to 1762, and was probably built to retain the hillside above the road, and thus to protect the road and the large barn whose foundation can still be seen in the woods about 100 feet above the wall.
 The Titus property consisted of a group of at least four buildings, whose foundations are still readily visible; they are not directly along the trail route, but in the future may be linked to the main route by a spur trail.

 Do you have information about this trail?